-Fifth, the proposal satisfies the adequacy of capital and management skills requirements in the Riegle-Neal Act.
-The OCC may approve an application for an interstate merger transaction under section 1831u(a) only if each bank involved in the transaction is adequately capitalized as of the date the application is filed and the resulting bank will continue to be adequately capitalized and adequately managed upon consummation of the transaction.
-See 12 U.S.C. § 1831u(b)(4).
-As of the date the application was filed, all three banks satisfied all regulatory and supervisory requirements relating to adequate capitalization.
+all regulatory and supervisory requirements relating to adequate capitalization.
 Currently, each bank is at least satisfactorily managed.
-The OCC has also determined that, following the merger, FUNB will continue to exceed the standards for an adequately capitalized and adequately managed bank.
+The OCC has also determined that, following the merger, Wells will continue to exceed the standards for an adequately capitalized and adequately managed bank.
 The requirements of 12 U.S.C. § 1831u(b)(4) are therefore satisfied.

-Accordingly, the proposed interstate merger transaction between FUNB, FUNB-GA, and FUNB-FL is legally permissible under section 1831u.
+Accordingly, the proposed interstate merger transaction between Wells and Wells-Colorado is legally permissible under section 1831u.

-B. Following the Merger, the Resulting Bank may Retain FUNB's, FUNB-GA's and FUNB-FL's Main Offices and Branches under 12 U.S.C. §§ 36(d) & 1831u(d)(1).
+B. Following the Merger, the Resulting Bank may Retain Wells' and Wells-Colorado's Existing Main Offices and Branches under 12 U.S.C. §§ 36(d) & 1831u(d)(1).

-The Applicants have requested that, upon the completion of the merger, FUNB (as the resulting bank in the merger) be permitted to retain and continue to operate its existing main office in Charlotte as the main office of the resulting bank and to retain and continue to operate as branches (1) its own existing branches and (2) the main offices and branches of FUNB-GA and FUNB-FL in Georgia and Florida.
+The Applicants have requested that upon the completion of the merger, Wells (as the resulting bank in the merger) be permitted to retain and continue to operate its existing main office in San Francisco as the main office of the resulting bank and to retain and continue to operate as branches (1) its own existing branches and (2) the main office and branches of Wells-Colorado in Colorado.
 In an interstate merger transaction under section 1831u, the resulting bank's retention and continued operation of the offices of the merging banks is expressly provided for:

 - (1) Continued Operations. -- A resulting bank may, subject to the approval of the appropriate Federal banking agency, retain and operate, as a main office or a branch, any office that any bank involved in an interstate merger transaction was operating as a main office or a branch immediately before the merger transaction. - 12 U.S.C. § 1831u(d)(1).
 The resulting bank is the "bank that has resulted from an interstate merger transaction under this section [section 1831u(a)]."
 12 U.S.C. § 1831u(f)(11).
-In addition, Congress also added a conforming amendment to the McFadden Act to emphasize that branch retention in an interstate merger transaction under section 1831u occurs under the authority of section 1831u(d): - (d) Branches Resulting From Interstate Merger Transactions. -- A national bank resulting from an interstate merger transaction (as defined in section 44(f)(6) of the Federal Deposit Insurance Act) may maintain and operate a branch in a State other than the home State (as defined in subsection (g)(3)(B)) of such bank in accordance with section 44 of the Federal Deposit Insurance Act.
+In addition, Congress also added a conforming amendment to the McFadden Act to emphasize that branch retention in an interstate merger transaction under section 1831u occurs under the authority of section 1831u(d): - (d) Branches Resulting From Interstate Merger Transactions. -- A national bank resulting from an interstate merger transaction (as defined in section 44(f)(6) of the Federal Deposit Insurance Act) may maintain and operate a branch in a State other than the home State (as defined in subsection (g)(3)(B)) of such bank in accordance with section 44 of the Federal Deposit Insurance Act [12 U.S.C. § 1831u].

 12 U.S.C. § 36(d) (as added by Riegle-Neal Act § 102(b)(1)(B)).
-Therefore, FUNB, the resulting bank in this interstate merger transaction, may retain and continue to operate all of the existing banking offices of all three banks under 12 U.S.C. §§ 36(d) & 1831u(d)(1).5
+Therefore, Wells, the resulting bank in this interstate merger transaction, may retain and continue to operate all of the existing banking offices of both Wells and Wells-Colorado under 12 U.S.C. §§ 36(d) & 1831u(d)(1).